paulplant/xdrip4ios_docs/docs/index.md

 You can also find all source code, technical information and register issues in our  [Github repository](https://github.com/JohanDegraeve/xdripswift).
 </br>

+___
 ## Development History

 This project was started back in 2017 by **Johan Degraeve**.
 His idea was to port the original xDrip algorithm to iOS.

 The original project he created was called **xdripiosreader**.
 This was later re-written in 2019 into native swift code and renamed to **xdripswift**.

-In 2020, the user interface was overhauled, more features were added and the project was renamed to **xDrip4iOS**.
+In 2020, the user interface was overhauled, more features were added and the user-facing project was renamed to **xDrip4iOS**.

+___
-## How Can I Help?
+## How Can I Get Involved?

-You'll find the source repository for this documentation [here](https://github.com/xxxxxxx).
+You'll find the Github source repository for this documentation [here](https://github.com/paulplant/xdrip4ios_docs).
 Please don't hesitate to improve or correct anything you see and create a pull request!

-You're also welcome to contribute or report any error, unclear explanation, typo, broken link etc by going to Github and opening an [issue](https://github.com/JohanDegraeve/xdripswift/issues).
+You're also welcome to contribute or report any documentationerror, unclear explanation, typo, broken link etc by going to Github and opening an [issue](https://github.com/paulplant/xdrip4ios_docs/issues).